PrimeCharts - An Introduction to Investing

 The running average amount of actual metal produced from the rock that is blasted out underground and crushed in the surface mills.
 It is expressed in grams per ton milled.

-Zero sum game Refers to the phenomenon on the futures market by which all long positions are matched by equivalent short ones, so that the total profits earned by ‘winners’ exactly equals total losses suffered by ‘losers’ (ignoring brokers’ commissions).
+Refers to the phenomenon on the futures market by which all long positions are matched by equivalent short ones, so that the total profits earned by ‘winners’ exactly equal total losses suffered by ‘losers’ (ignoring brokers’ commissions).

 In providing computer software, methodologies, stock exchange data, educational content and/or training, neither EasySoft nor PrimeCharts takes into account the investment objectives, financial situation and/or particular needs of any particular person.
 Before making an investment decision on the basis of this or any other website, a computer software package, and/or related data therein, the investor or prospective investor needs to consider, with or without the assistance of a securities adviser applicable to the area in which the investor resides and/or intends investing in, whether the advice is appropriate in light of the particular investment needs, objectives and financial circumstances of the investor or prospective investor.